How to lodge for transfer duty

 Step 4: Return of documents

-Once you pay the duty, we return the documents to you by registered post.
+Once you pay the duty, we return the documents to you by either registered post or email, depending on how they were lodged.

 Please note that we can’t: